Zeal-xx/pvpgn-twilight/README.md

 PVPGN/bnetd is an opensource project which emulates Blizzard's Battle.NET.

-The project is very old, and thus quite mature.
+The project is old, and thus quite mature.
 While it does a marvelous job at cloning the functionality and behavior of the official servers, it has a serious flaw: account control.
 While Blizzard have the luxury of authenticating CD keys, PVPGN hosts do not.
-This makes it incredibly frustrating running a bnetd server - it just takes one user intent on ruining it for everybody else.. and you have a big problem on your hands.
+This makes it incredibly frustrating running a bnetd server - it just takes one user intent on ruining it for everybody else, and you have a big problem on your hands.

 While IP banning can be effective, not all users sit behind static addresses.
 Furthermore, custom games don't always follow the same ruleset as the